DFE-Digital/education-benchmarking-and-insights/documentation/architecture/6_Disaster-Recovery.md

 ## Disclosure of secrets

 - **Impact:** A malicious actor may gain access to the system, break the service, read or change confidential data, deploy extra resources.
-- **Prevention:**	Secrets should be stored in Azure Key Vault, Azure DevOps variables.
+- **Prevention:**	Secrets should be stored in Azure Key Vault and Azure DevOps variables.
 They should not be stored in a local file.
 Use Terraform remote state backend in a secure Azure Storage account.
 - **Remediation:**	Remove the secrets from the public place.
 Rotate all the exposed secrets.
 Investigate if they were used.

 ## SSL certificate expiry